 It became apparent that a larger facility was needed.
 After praying and searching for almost a year, the Tualatin property was located.
 It was logically impossibility for HOMM to purchase the $300,000+ property.
 Just the mortgage payments and taxes would equal the total income HOMM had received in each of the five previous years.
 Yet it seemed clear that God way saying “Go for it.”
 Quite a number of people told them that during prayer they got Isaiah 54:2-3 for them: “”Enlarge the place of your tent, stretch your tent curtains wide, do not hold back; lengthen your cords, strengthen your stakes.
 For you will spread out to the right and to the left; your descendants will dispossess nations and settle in their desolate cities.”
+They met with their Board of Elders to pray and plan how to proceed.
+They received advise from fundraisers in other ministries.
+Then they began publishing their plans to their constituency.
 In obedience, they paid the earnest money.
 For seven long months, they prayed and worked, watched and waited for God to provide.
 Of course, their regular ministry didn’t decrease — they just added the new chores to an already overfilled schedule.
 Lessons from Joseph, Moses, Joshua, Caleb, Jesus, Paul, and a host of others helped them see that initiating a work for God is NOT simple or easy.
-Even after the miraculous provision of the property, each month was a financial struggle.
-Remodeling to make the buildings more suitable for the needed purposes brought added stress: they didn’t have the skills needed for the chores, and volunteers weren’t showing up.
+Yet through their dedicated alumni, the funds kept coming in.
+Remodeling to make the buildings more suitable for the needed purposes brought added stress: they didn’t have the skills needed for the chores.
 For example, a full kitchen was donated, but it was two years before someone came to begin installing it.
 A year later, it was finished.
 Discouragement, personal sacrifice, persistently holding on to the word God had given … these hallmarks of life brought growth in a number of ways.
-Though it seemed that God was “too late” with His provision, it was not: the work continued to increase.
+We followed God’s directions, and with His provision, the work continued to increase.

-The observable growth for people they were helping often seemed tiny, slow, and limited to so few people at a time.
+The observable growth for people they were reparenting often seemed tiny, slow, and limited to so few people at a time.
 They began praying for a much better, more effective way to bring God’s wholeness to His people, His body.
 God led them to experience the intensive workshop method.
 During this transition, God began to stir other people to join the ministry, expanding the number of staff committed to serving through HOMM.
-Again, the start up period for the new aspect of ministry was very painful.
+Again, the start up period for the new aspect of ministry brought some added stress.
 Winter classes in the unheated workshop room saw everyone huddling in coats and blankets.
-Organization was in transition, which put added strain on relationships.
-Certain structural elements were tried, and some were total failures.
-Costs were very high, and the debt load grew rapidly.
-Yet God remained faithful, and even then people received new life and freedom.
+How thankful we were when the heaters were installed!
+Organization was in transition: certain structural elements were tried, and some were total failures.
+Yet God remained faithful, and even during this period of time, people received new life and freedom.
 PTL!

 The workshops take a major share of HOMM’s (and Alger and Gloria’s) time and resources.
 Workshop participants are often able to grow as much in the four days of the first workshop as other people did during a couple years of living with the Marshes.
-With four different follow up workshops, much more is now being accomplished in preparing the bride for her Bridegroom.
+With four different follow up workshops for participants, plus workshops to train our new leadership, much more is now being accomplished in preparing the bride for her Bridegroom.
 And the range of people being helped has been greatly extended: from those trapped in addictions, prebelievers, and hurting Christians, through the “average” and deeply dedicated Christian, to pastors and missionaries including the mature examples of Christ — all are able to find new hope, zeal and freedom through the workshops.
 Awesome!
 The pain was worth it.

 A rapidly growing area for us is using and training others to use prayer as the basis of letting Jesus be the Counselor, individuals are often radically changed from the inside out.
 When we humans set the stage and then step aside, Jesus can truly minister.
 That’s what we want.
 After all, He is the One who can truly accomplish what is needed.

-Other aspects of our ministry include encouraging people to gather in small groups for many reasons: Bible study (including a home Bible college), body ministry, accountability groups, healing of all kinds — all bathed in prayer and based on the Word.
+Other aspects of our ministry include encouraging people to gather in small groups for many reasons: Bible study, body ministry, accountability groups, healing of all kinds — all bathed in prayer and based on the Word.
 God loves to bless His people as they develop oneness, growing in community.
 As people develop their spiritual giftings, not only do they grow personally but they help others to grow as well.

 Through these prayer saturated activities, Jesus shows up in such a way that “the blind see, the lame walk, lepers are cleansed, the deaf hear, the dead are raised, and the wretched on the earth have God’s salvation hospitality extended to them.”
 Luke 7:22b The Message.